aless80/tantrix/README.md

 Understand how boards start.
 Then create a basic inteface with n_players, start_game etc that starts the game.
 	see self.startWaitingRoomUI() and its current problem. comment it to run program as before.
 Solitaire

+## Server to Client
+server.TantrixServer.Connected sends {"action": stargame} to clients Gui.Network_startgame listens on client
+## Client to Server to client - Confirm
+Deck.confirm_move() calls
+	cfg.gui_instance.send_to_server("confirm",..)
+Gui.send_to_server(action) sends it using
+	connection.Send(data)
+server receives in Server.TantrixServer.Network_confirm() and sends to the other client:
+	self._server.placeLine(rowcolnum, data, self.gameid, player_num)
+which goes to
+	Server.Game.placeLine(..)

+Then other client gets it in Gui.Network_confirm and calls
+	cfg.deck.move_automatic(rowcoltab1, rowcoltab2)
+	self.buttonConfirm(send = False)